scottriding/utah_legislators_api/README.md

 Then there are a number of environmental variables you need to set to ensure the API points to the right places:

 _AGRC_API_KEY_: Sign up for a key with the [Utah AGRC](https://developer.mapserv.utah.gov/secure/KeyManagement).
-This excellent service handles the geocoding.
+This excellent service provided by the State of Utah handles the geocoding.

 _AGRC_GEOCODER_ENDPOINT_: Currently, this should be set to http://api.mapserv.utah.gov/api/v1/geocode

-_AGRC_REFERER_URL_: Set this to the URL where you will be hosting the API
+_AGRC_REFERER_URL_: Only use this if you are on a shared host with a dynamic IP address.
+Static address hosts should procure a Desktop AGRC API Key, which makes this setting unnecessary.
+But for those on a dynamic IP setup, set this to the URL where you will be hosting the API.

 _DATABASE_URL_: Set this to the postgresql:// URL where the database is located (must have read/write permission)